I stopped working on Parrot in January

 and (if it had existed at the time) a fast CSS traversal engine from a

 I won't speak for anyone else, but I suspect that the combination of a

-deliberate distancing of Parrot from Perl 6, including separate repositories,
+deliberate distancing of Parrot from P6, including separate repositories,

 the arm's length of a six month deprecation policy, and an attempt to broaden

 Parrot's focus beyond just Rakudo created rifts that have only widened by